 They say that the main dis-advantage of an active crossover system, is that you need to buy more amplifiers.
-This is true, but in my opinion, also one of its greatest advantages.
-Amplifiers are awesome and more amplifiers are even awesome-er, and you can choose different amplifiers for different tasks… A big powerful amp for the subwoofer and a small accurate one for the tweeters.
-Right?
+This is true, but also a lot of fun!
+We like amplifiers.
+Amplifiers are awesome, and more amplifiers are even awesome-er, right?

 Continue reading Which amplifiers for an active-crossover speaker system?
 Some surprising observations…